dojo/dojo.io/site/source/tutorials/accessibility.md

 ## Using Dojo 2 widgets

 All widgets provided through the `@dojo/widgets` package have been created with a range of assistive technology and perceptual differences in mind.
 However, they are not foolproof.
 There are a number of instances where additional information is required before peak accessibility can be achieved.
-Often, a few properties are required to enable a widget is to be fully accessible by all users.
+Often, a few properties are required to enable a widget to be fully accessible for all users.
 To help developers achieve this goal, each widget’s example page models best practices.
 Additionally, many of the properties exposed by a widget are related to accessibility, providing valid values for those properties allows a developer to be sure that they are not missing any a11y enhancements.

 ### Form controls

-All simple form controls, such as `TextInput`, `Textarea`, and `Select`, use either a styled native control or provide a native fallback, which allows them to take advantage of built-in accessibility features wherever possible.
+All simple form controls, such as `TextInput`, `Textarea`, and `Select`, use either a styled native control or provide a native fallback, which allows the controls to take advantage of built-in accessibility features wherever possible.
 Properties are provided in the widget interface to control relevant ARIA (Accessible Rich Internet Applications Suite) attributes like `aria-invalid`, `aria-describedby`, and `aria-readonly`.

-For example, a `TextInput` widget with the following properties:
+For example, consider a `TextInput` widget with the following properties:

 ```ts
 w(TextInput, {